abshinn/abshinn.github.io/_posts/2014-05-17-shell-is-awesome.markdown

 ### Converting between tab or space delimited format to a comma delimited format

 `stats.tsv` is currently delimited by whitespace of various lengths.
 This is not a very useful format.
-The following command uses `cat` to send all of `stats.tsv` to standard output, then pipe `|` that output to `sed -E`, which takes a "modern" regular expression that finds more than one whitespace `[[:space:]]+` and replaces it with a single comma.
+The following command uses `cat` to send all of `stats.tsv` to standard output, then pipe `|` that output to `sed -E`, which takes "extended" regular expressions that find more than one whitespace `[[:space:]]+` and replaces it with a single comma.
 Finally, send the resulting output `>` to `stats.csv`.

 ```bash
 $ cat stats.tsv | sed -E "s/[[:space:]]+/,/g" > stats.csv